 Procedural Motion Form Mover/Seconder When Motion Prohibited Effect if Carried Effect if Lost Debate Permitted on a Motion 6.
 Proceeding to next business That the Meeting proceed to the next business.
 Nb: This Motion (a) May not be amended; (b) May not be debated; and (c) Must be put to the vote as soon as seconded.
-A Councillor who has spoken to the motion or any amendment of it. (a) During the election of a Chair; (b) When another Councillor is speaking; (c)When the matter is one in respect of which a call of the Council has been If carried in respect of: (a) An amendment, Council consider the motion without reference to the amendment (b) A motion - no vote or further discussion on the motion until it is placed on an Agenda for a later Meeting.
-Debate continues unaffected No 7.
+A Councillor who has spoken to the motion or any amendment of it. (a) During the election of a Chair; (b) When another Councillor is speaking; (c)When the matter is one in respect of which a call of the Council has been (a) An amendment, Council consider the motion without reference to the amendment Debate continues unaffected No 7.
 Alter the order of business That the item listed as ## on the Agenda be considered before/after the item listed as item ##.
 Any Councillor (including the Mayor/Chair) During debate Alters the order of business for the Meeting .
 Items are considered in the order as listed in the Agenda.
 No